superguaricho/foxdot-mode/README.md

     $ pip install FoxDot

-<b>(2)</b>  Assuming that you have installed SuperCollider, then surely you must have installed
+<b>(2)</b>  Assuming that you have installed SuperCollider, run it and install the FoxDot quark:
-  the SuperCollider Emacs package.
-In Debian and Ubuntu: supercollider-emacs.

-    $ sudo apt install supercollider-emacs

-  In your ~/.emacs configuration file add:

-    (require 'sclang)

-  Evaluate that line or restart Emacs and run the SuperCollider server typing

-    Alt+x sclang-start ENTER.
+    Quarks.install("FoxDot")

+Recompile the SuperCollider class library.
 Test the audio.
 In the *SCLang:Workspace* buffer type:

     { SinOsc.ar(440, 0, Line.kr(0.3, 0, 1, doneAction:2)) }.play
-    Ctlc-c Ctl-c

    You must hear a simple sound.
 If you don't hear it, something is wrong, there is a problem with SuperCollider configuration or your audio system.

-<b>(3)</b> Install FoxDot quark, evaluating the following line in \*SCLang:Workspace\*
-buffer:

-    Quarks.install("FoxDot")

-Recompile the SuperCollider class library:

-    Alt-x sclang-recompile

-<b>(4)</b> Start FoxDot.
-In \*SCLang:Workspace\*, evaluate the following line:
+<b>(3)</b> Start FoxDot.
+If you get sounds, start FoxDot in SuperCollider:

     FoxDot.start

 SuperCollider is now listening for messages from FoxDot.

-<b>(5)</b> Install Emacs FoxDot mode.
+<b>(4)</b> Install Emacs FoxDot mode.
 Clone the foxdot-mode project from git in some directory like "\~/.emacs.d" or any directory in "load-path" list.
 For example, from the command line, you can create a directory like "\~/.emacs.d/site-lisp/" (mkdir ~/.emacs.d/site-lisp), move to that directory (cd ~/.emacs.d/site-lisp), and clone the repository:

     $ git clone https://github.com/superguaricho/foxdot-mode